FundingCircle/jackdaw/README.md

 ## Using Jackdaw

-See the `jackdaw-examples` module for some examples!
+See the `examples` module for some examples!

 ## Documentation